 While it’s classified as a low-profile jack, there are still going to be some cars (ie: S2000, Corvette, Miata) that may not have enough clearance.
 For those we’d recommend the XL2T with its minuscule 2.75 inch clearance, which just so happens to be our favorite low profile floor jack.

-Designed with the home mechanic in mind, the XL20 is our top pick for 2-ton floor jacks and an excellent representation of Arcan quality.
+Designed with the home mechanic in mind, the XL20 is the best floor jack in the 2-ton capacity category and is an excellent representation of Arcan quality.

 This sleek, aluminum jack by Arcan may be a smaller model, but what it lacks in size it makes up for in power.
 It features a two-stage lift function that allows it to reach its maximum lift height (19-1/4 inches) quickly and efficiently.
 Another great feature of this low-profile jack lies in its ability to get under low loads with ease.
 As with the steel model above, only 3.5 inches of clearance is needed for use on low slung vehicles.